-Used lockers are typically small storage compartments that vary in size and shape, and usually has the option of locking shut.
-They are useful in schools and locker rooms to anywhere where secure storage is desired.
+Used warehouse lockers are typically small storage compartments that vary in size and shape, and usually has the option of locking shut.
+Our used lockers for sale are useful in schools and locker rooms to anywhere where secure storage is desired.
 There are many different styles, including box lockers, half door, full door, and triple tear.
 There are also specialty lockers like garment and two person lockers with hat shelves.

 Used box lockers have the smallest amount of storage space, which also allows for maximum lockers in a limited space.
 These are great for small personal items like your wallet, cell phone, keys, jewelry, etc., as well as small tools, parts, or components.
 Because of the option to securely lock these units, employees can leave valuable belongings in them without fear of theft.